-- 212. The Defendants violated the statutes that were enacted to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising, by knowingly and falsely representing that Injectafer was fit to be used for the purpose for which it was intended, when in fact it was defective and dangerous, and by other acts alleged herein.
-These representations made in uniform promotional materials and product labeling. - 213.
-The actions and omissions of the Defendants alleged herein are uncured or incurable deceptive acts under the statutes enacted in the states to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising. - 214.
-The Defendants had actual knowledge of the defective and dangerous condition of Injectafer and failed to take any action to cure such defective and dangerous conditions. - 215.
-Plaintiff and her physicians and surgeons relied upon the Defendants' misrepresentations and omissions in determining which product to use. - 216.
-The Defendants' deceptive, unconscionable or fraudulent representations and material omissions to patients, physicians and consumers, constitute unfair and deceptive acts and practices. - 217.
-By reason of the unlawful acts engaged by the Defendants, and as a direct and proximate result thereof, Plaintiff has suffered ascertainable losses and damages.

-218. As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of care, comfort, and economic damages.
+- 216. The actions and omissions of the Defendants alleged herein are uncured or incurable deceptive acts under the statutes enacted in the states to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising. - 217.
+The Defendants had actual knowledge of the defective and dangerous condition of Injectafer and failed to take any action to cure such defective and dangerous conditions. - 218.
+Plaintiff and her physicians and surgeons relied upon the Defendants' misrepresentations and omissions in determining which product to use. - 219.
+The Defendants' deceptive, unconscionable or fraudulent representations and material omissions to patients, physicians and consumers, constitute unfair and deceptive acts and practices. - 220.
+By reason of the unlawful acts engaged by the Defendants, and as a direct and proximate result thereof, Plaintiff has suffered ascertainable losses and damages. - 221.
+As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of care, comfort, and economic damages.

-WHEREFORE, Plaintiff demands judgment against the Defendants, jointly and severally, for compensatory damages, for punitive damages and for costs, in an as yet unliquidated sum in excess of \$50,000.00, and such other relief as this Court deems just and for a trial by jury on all issues as triable as a matter of right.
+WHEREFORE, Plaintiff demands judgment against the Defendants, jointly and severally, for compensatory damages, for punitive damages and for costs, in an as yet unliquidated sum in excess of \$75,000.00, and such other relief as this Court deems just and for a trial by jury on all issues as triable as a matter of right.